EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 Currently used standards are the [Citation File Format](https://citation-file-format.github.io/) and [CodeMeta](https://codemeta.github.io/).
 The findability can be increased by adding a citation to software and referencing in accompanying articles.

+### Maintenance

+The maintenance stage is typically the longest stage in the software lifecycle, although it can also be the shortest one if the software is not used or not maintained, which is often the case for research software (especially tier 1 software).
+It may include the following activities:

+- **Bug fixing**: identify and fix bugs in the software.
+- **Feature development**: add new features to the software based on user feedback and requirements.
+- **Refactoring**: improve the code quality and maintainability of the software.
+- **Performance optimisation**: improve the performance of the software by optimizing the code and algorithms.
+- **Security updates**: apply security patches and updates to the software to ensure its security and stability.
+- **Documentation updates**: update the documentation to reflect the changes in the software.
+- **User support**: provide support to users of the software, including answering questions, resolving issues, and providing training.
+- **Versioning**: manage the versions of the software, including tagging releases, maintaining a changelog, and managing dependencies.

+Issue tracking via a platform like GitHub can facilitate the collection of user feedback and bug reports.

 ### Community Feedback

 The form, amount and timeliness of community feedback to research software can vary substantially depending on the size, maturity and targeted application range and audience.